-For more information on our deuterium oxide and deuterium gas products, click on the respective links or contact us directly by calling, emailing, or through our contact page.
+For more information on our deuterium oxide, click on the respective links or contact us directly by calling, emailing, or through our contact page.

-Isowater achieves this through its very large inventory of deuterium oxide as well as Isowater’s planned implementation of the D2XTM Process for producing scalable, stable and secure supply of deuterium oxide.
-Isowater eliminates the uncertainty of supply which has been introduced into the market from time to time as government controlled production of deuterium oxide (heavy water) is used for nuclear purposes.
+Isowater® achieves this through its very large inventory of deuterium oxide as well as Isowater’s® planned implementation of the D2XTM Process for producing a scalable, stable, and secure supply of deuterium oxide.
+Isowater® eliminates the uncertainty of supply which has been introduced into the market from time to time as government-controlled production of deuterium oxide (heavy water) is used for nuclear purposes.

 The D2XTM Process is an environmentally friendly process that reduces Green House Gas emissions by some 95% from conventional production technology and completely eliminates any emissions of hydrogen sulfide or ammonia-based chemicals.

-Isowater is regulated under the Canadian Nuclear Safety Commission (CNSC) and all of Isowater’s activities follow Canadian law and regulations.
-The Canadian regulations are fully compliant with the International Atomic Energy Agency (IAEA) requirements for safeguarding of deuterium oxide.
+Isowater® is regulated under the Canadian Nuclear Safety Commission (CNSC) and all of Isowater’s® activities follow Canadian law and regulations.
+The Canadian regulations are fully compliant with the International Atomic Energy Agency (IAEA) requirements for the safeguarding of deuterium oxide.